GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 [Local Storage][local-storage] and [IndexedDB][indexeddb]).

-By default, extensions are subject to the normal quota restrictions on storage, which can be checked by calling `navigator.storage.estimate()`.
+By default, extensions are subject to the normal quota restrictions on storage, which can be checked by calling [`navigator.storage.estimate()`][storage-estimate].
 Storage can also be evicted under heavy memory pressure, although this is rare.
 To avoid this:

 - Request the `"unlimitedStorage"` permission, which affects both extension and web storage APIs and exempts extensions from both quota restrictions and eviction.